theztd/supervisor-agent/README.md

         Exporter listening port (PORT). (default ":8080") -supervisor-url string
-        RPC Supervisor interface URL (SUPERVISOR_URL). (default "http://127.0.0.1:9001/RPC2")
+        RPC Supervisor interface URL (SUPERVISOR_URL). (default "http://127.0.0.1:9001/RPC2") -version
+        Print information about version and exits (5).
 ```

  * The arguments -pg-dsn and -pg-script have to be defined to enable pgPing check.